Campus Visits: The Breakdown

 There are always some mixed emotions about visiting a college or university that you’ve been daydreaming about when you’re supposed to be paying attention to the math lecture.
 You don’t want to shatter the perfect image you’ve conjured of idyllic afternoons spent on the quad, but you also don’t want to rely on the carefully posed pictures in the brochure, either.

-Don’t agree to spend thousands of dollars at a college that you don’t even know you’re going to like.
+Don’t agree to spend thousands of dollars at a school that you don’t even know you’re going to like.

-It’s becoming easier and easier as the years go by to apply to colleges thanks to the existence of bulk-applying websites, like the Common Application.
+It’s becoming easier and easier as the years go by to apply to schools, thanks to the existence of bulk-applying websites, like the Common Application.
 This is great!
-It’s an awesome way to help high school students apply to more colleges, but there’s an unintended negative side effect: colleges can no longer tell who really wants to attend their colleges.
+It’s an awesome way to help high school students apply to more schools, but there’s an unintended negative side effect, colleges and universities can no longer tell who really wants to attend.